isomerpages/moe-dunmansec/_cca-programme/Sports & Games/Volleyball.md

 ![](/images/Student%20Development%20Programme/CCA%20Programme/Sports%20&%20Games/Picture3-min.jpg)

-Our volleyball players are also provided vast opportunities to compete in friendly matches leading up to the National School tournaments.
-We also work closely with post-secondary institutions, Junior Colleges (Nanyang JC), and Polytechnics for Direct School Admission (DSA).
+<p style="text-align: justify;">Our volleyball players are also provided vast opportunities to compete in friendly matches leading up to the National School tournaments.
+We also work closely with post-secondary institutions, Junior Colleges (Nanyang JC), and Polytechnics for Direct School Admission (DSA).</p>

 <b><u>Our Coaches</u></b>

-Mr Shen Ke Qin, an **ex-National Team player for China & Singapore**.
+<p style="text-align: justify;">Mr Shen Ke Qin, an **ex-National Team player for China & Singapore**.
 Mr Shen brings with him a wealth of experience from his time as a national team player & coach from **1981 to 1993**.
 Over the years, he has continually adapted and refined his coaching approach to engage the student athletes.
 At the same time, he places **strong emphasis on the character development** of the athletes in the program.
-Mr Shen has consistently guided our ‘B’ Division teams to greater heights, cementing our position as a major contender in the volleyball arena.
+Mr Shen has consistently guided our ‘B’ Division teams to greater heights, cementing our position as a major contender in the volleyball arena.</p>

-Mdm Chen Yi Yi, an **ex-Shanghai State Team player from 1981 to 1985**.
-With her specialised coaching for **developing strong foundational skills**, she has since led our ‘C’ Division girls to 6 East Zone and 1 National titles, after making our maiden appearance in the Girls competition in 2008.
+<p style="text-align: justify;">Mdm Chen Yi Yi, an **ex-Shanghai State Team player from 1981 to 1985**.
+With her specialised coaching for **developing strong foundational skills**, she has since led our ‘C’ Division girls to 6 East Zone and 1 National titles, after making our maiden appearance in the Girls competition in 2008.</p>

 ### Achievements

-With four teams representing the school each year, we are always proud to see our students displaying great perseverance, determination and teamwork to overcome obstacles and grow together as a team to achieve their goals.
+<p style="text-align: justify;">With four teams representing the school each year, we are always proud to see our students displaying great perseverance, determination and teamwork to overcome obstacles and grow together as a team to achieve their goals.</p>

 **Boys Volleyball**